 One of the famous stories of Rakshabandhan from history is of Krishna and Draupadi.
-Once, Krishna’s finger got cut during the fight with Shishupal (an evil king).
-At that time Draupadi immediately tore off her sari and wrapped on Krishna’s finger.
+Once, Krishna’s finger got cut during a fight with Shishupal (an evil king).
+At that time Draupadi immediately tore off her sari and wrapped it on Krishna’s finger.
 Due to this sisterly loving act, Krishna promised to rescue her from any difficulty.

-10 lines on Raksha Bandhan Essay for Kids
+10 lines Essay on Raksha Bandhan for Kids

 - Raksha Bandhan is celebrated all over the country with great joy.